 What to expect

-- A significant part of pharmaceutical research involves the use of animals, although this does not necessarily have to be part of your work.
+- A significant part of pharmaceutical research involves the use of animals, although this doesn't have to be part of your work.

-- Experimental work may involve working with hazardous and toxic materials and may need to be carried out in sterile conditions.
-The wearing of protective clothing is generally required in order to avoid cross-contamination.
+- Experimental work may involve working with hazardous and toxic materials, which is carried out in sterile conditions.
+You'll need to wear protective clothing to avoid cross-contamination.

-- Travel within a working day is occasionally needed.
-You may also have to attend conferences and seminars in various places across the UK or overseas.
+- Although travel isn't generally a feature of the role, you may attend conferences and seminars in various places across the UK or overseas.

-The complex investigations involved in pharmacology require a sound scientific degree.
-The following subjects are relevant:
+The complex investigations involved in pharmacology require a sound scientific degree in pharmacology or a related subject such as:

 You will need:

-- the ability and desire to work collaboratively in multidisciplinary teams;
+- a willingness to work collaboratively in multidisciplinary teams

 - leadership potential and the skills to manage and motivate others.

-Relevant lab experience and knowledge of the range of techniques used can be gained through a year's industrial placement.
-It will also help you to build up contacts and demonstrate your interest and commitment to employers.
+It's important to get relevant lab experience through a year in industry, summer internship or other work placement.
+This experience will also help you build up a network of contacts and prove your interest and commitment to employers.

 Experience can also be gained through lab assistant work, vacation work experience in academia or industry or through work shadowing.

 Free student membership of the British Pharmacological Society (BPS) is available to anyone studying a degree that has a pharmacology element.
-It is useful for networking and gives access to information and advice.
+Membership provides access to useful information and advice.

-A large number of pharmacologists are employed by companies in the pharmaceutical industry, where they are involved in discovering and developing drugs and carrying out clinical trials.
+A large number of pharmacologists are employed by companies in the pharmaceutical industry, where you'll be involved in discovering and developing drugs and carrying out clinical trials.

-Pharmacologists may also work for clinical or contract research organisations (CROs), or for companies that target particular aspects of bioscience that relate to drug discovery and development.
+You may also work for clinical or contract research organisations (CROs) or for companies that target particular aspects of bioscience that relate to drug discovery and development.